 Eligible patients (see section 4.6) will be identified at the breast MDT meeting or in breast and oncology clinics by the clinicians directly involved in the patient's care.
 As part of the direct clinical team, the trainee lead, an appropriately trained member of the team (including research nurses or trials assistants, as per the delegation log), or consultant breast surgeon or oncologist at each unit will discuss the option of study participation with the patient at the clinic and provide a study patient information sheet.
 This is in accordance with Good Clinical Practice (GCP) guidelines and will have been documented and approved by the Principal Investigator on the delegation log.
+Identified patients may also be invited to participate using the approved invite letter which can be posted to patients along with the PIS.
+This will be used to improve the patient identification/approach pathway by providing an additional opportunity for patients to participate in the study.
+The Patient Invitation Letter v1.0 dated 25 May 2022 incorporates a sentence for the research nurse to be allowed to contact the patient to check if the patient is interested in the study.

-Patients will be given a minimum of 24 hours to consider the study and enable sufficient time to consider the information and ask any questions they may have about participation.
+Patients will be given sufficient time to consider the study information and ask any questions they may have about participation.
 For patients who agree to participate in the study, they will sign and date the latest approved version of the informed consent form enabling the study specific data collection to proceed.
-Written consent can be taken by the Principal Investigator, a trainee lead or an appropriately trained member of the team.
-The completion of consent form will occur during the patient's scheduled hospital visits so not to incur additional hospital visits as a result of agreeing to participate in the study.
+Written consent can be taken by the Principal Investigator, a trainee lead or an appropriately trained member of the team (this may include research nurses or trials assistants).
+The completion of the consent form may occur during the patient's scheduled hospital visits so not to incur additional hospital visits as a result of agreeing to participate in the study.
+To reduce burden, patients can also be offered the option to consent the same day as approach if they feel they have had sufficient time to consider the study and the HCP taking consent if happy that they have full understanding.
+Patients may also consent by post following invite in person or having been approached by the approved invite letter and accompanying PIS.